Executeit-SoggyBiscuit/MedicalLogistics/README.md

-# Duke project template
+# Execureit

-The Soggy Biscuit is a desktop command line interface-based app for managing your vaccination supply chain.
+The Excureit is a desktop command line interface-based app for managing your vaccination supply chain.
 With the built-in personal assistant, you are able to track the transportation and storage of different vaccines easily.
-The Soggy Biscuit can help you maximise your efficiency for tracking vaccine logistics.
+The Excureit can help you maximise your efficiency for tracking vaccine logistics.

 ## Setting up in Intellij